cyberliem/swap-jup-with-meotera/README.md

 ```

 Change your:
- - quik node URL
+ - node URL (can get a free quik node/ paid quik node to try)
  - privatekey
- - pool (need to swap JUP pool, in the example I used SOL-USDC for testing)
+ - pool (Currenty set to JUP-USDC pool)
- - number of tokens
+ - number of tokens (curently set to 100 USDC per trade)
  - slippage tollerange
+ - number of trade you want to spam the node

+Starting before 10pm, start running script in multiple terminal for best result

 then run
 ```